green-cani/green_tracker/README.md

 # TO DO
-- [x] Put actions in a actions directory, menus in a menus directory, etc.
+- [ ] Check if including create_bot into functions creates problems by instantiating the bot more than once
+- [ ] Delete bot token from create_token, and correctly set it on heroku (see https://github.com/volodymyrlut/heroku-node-telegram-bot)
+- [ ] How to implement tests using testing libraries
 - [ ] Implement the question menu (as the main menu.
 Optional: refactor the code in such a way of just having to write a list of names for defining a menu, without duplicating the 'menu generating' part of the code)
+- [x] Reorganized bot callbacks using all actions
+- [x] Put actions in a actions directory, menus in a menus directory, etc.
-- [ ] Implement the button actions for the main menu and the question menu
+- [x] Implement the button actions for the main menu and the question menu
-- [ ] Delete bot token from create_token, and correctly set it on heroku (see https://github.com/volodymyrlut/heroku-node-telegram-bot)
-- [ ] How to implement tests using testing libraries
 - [x] Write "if action ==== ..." part of the callbacks in run_bot.js
 - [x] Structure for button actions as separate, importable files
 - [x] Structure for menus as separate, importable files